Women's March On Washington: 'We Are A Part Of America, So We Need To Be Out Here'

 "Coming up here is the first step," she said.
 "There are so many other things we need to do.

-"There is a great fear of (Muslims) being out here.
+"There is a great fear of [Muslims] being out here.
 But I believe in God.
 I believe he is out there to take care of us.
 We need to come out and make a change.
 We are Muslims and we are Americans.
 We are a part of America, so we need to be out here."

 Kendra Harkins and Beena Patel